Società Filarmonica Maria Mater Gratiæ: How It Started

-This was the first band in Żabbar formed by Francesco Saverio Briffa together with the band's first conductor, Maestro Giuseppe Micallef, also known as "Il-Baqrambun".
+The band known as tal-Baqra was the last band in Żabbar formed by Francesco Saverio Briffa together with the band's first conductor, Maestro Giuseppe Micallef, also known as "Il-Baqrambun".
 Maestro Giuseppe Micallef had huge talent in this category, boasting his experience with the Royal Malta Fencible Artillery and as conductor on a number of HMS Ships.
 One of his earliest known works in relation with Żabbar and its Patron Saint is a hymn for Our Lady of Graces, finished in 1879.

 On 26 May 1887 a concert was organized by this first Żabbar band under the name of Banda Santa Maria for the occasion of the 50th anniversary of the coronation of Queen Victoria.
 This is the first documented appearance of any Żabbar band and shows the beginning of the musical history of this village.
 Soon after this mentioned concert a disagreement between the members resulted in another new band club.
 The reason for this disagreement was that some members wanted Mro.
 Carmelo Abela Scolaro to be their bandmaster, while others still wanted Maestro Giuseppe Micallef.
 The founder, Francesco Saverio Briffa together with Mro.
 Micallef kept with the original band club, while Societa' Filarmoniva San Michele was then founded as an offspring.
 Following this dispute and split the original band is then found to be named Societa' Filarmonica Maria delle Grazie or Società Filarmonica Maria Mater Gratiæ, a name which connects this band club exclusively with Żabbar's own Patron Saint.
 The club was also nicknamed "Tal-Baqra" derived from the club's bandmaster nickname - Il-Baqrambun.